A few years ago, I spent two months in the jungles of Peru. That experience gave me a new appreciation for all the uses of a survival machete.

 Gripping the Machete

-Start by wrapping your thumb and pointer finger around the machete, making the “OK” sign around it.
+- Start by wrapping your thumb and pointer finger around the machete, making the “OK” sign around it.
 These fingers should be tightly gripped.

-Wrap your remaining three fingers around the handle.
+- Wrap your remaining three fingers around the handle.
 These fingers remain loose.

 Machete Form

 Start by lowering your shoulder.
 Then swivel your core back.
 Twist your core forward, whipping your arm (with the machete in it) downward.
-The downward action is important because it allows the machete to do the work.
+The downward action is crucial because it allows the machete to do the work.
 You get the weight of the machete and gravity on your side.

 Your elbow should be leading as your arm whips around.
 Your wrist will flick at the very last moment before you make contact with what you are chopping.